 if in_cloud_region:

-fs_data = earthaccess.get_s3_filesystem(daac="PODAAC")
+= earthaccess.get_s3_filesystem(daac="PODAAC")

-remote_protocol = "s3"
+fs_data = "s3"

-else:
+remote_protocol else:

-fs_data = earthaccess.get_fsspec_https_session()
+= earthaccess.get_fsspec_https_session()

-remote_protocol = "https"
+fs_data = "https"

-storage_opts = {"fo": vds_link, "remote_protocol": remote_protocol, "remote_options": fs_data.storage_options}
+= {"fo": vds_link, "remote_protocol": remote_protocol, "remote_options": fs_data.storage_options}

-fs_ref = fsspec.filesystem('reference', **storage_opts)
+storage_opts = fsspec.filesystem('reference', **storage_opts)

-return fs_ref.get_mapper('')
+fs_ref return fs_ref.get_mapper('')

-2. Open reference files
+Open reference files and perform operations and ploting

 OSTIA Daily Sea Surface Temperature (OSTIA-UKMO-L4-GLOB-REP-v2.0)